neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 ![](images/06-manager.png)

 When it expands, we can see what companies this manager owns shares in.
-In this case, CHANNING GLOBAL ADVISORS, LLC seems to only have one holding, CANADIAN PACIFIC RAILWAY LTD.  Note that this data set only has holdings over $10m.
+In this case, DENVER WEALTH MANAGEMENT, INC. seems to only have one holding, ISHARES RUSSELL.
+Note that this data set only has holdings over $10m.
 Smaller holdings were filtered out in pre-processing.

 We can also click on the relationship, that is the line between the nodes to see detail on the transaction.

 ![](images/07-company.png)

-In this case, it appears we have a report from 12-31-2021 that 139,781 shares were purchased with a value of $10,063,000.
+In this case, it appears we have a report from 12-31-2021 that 68,087 shares were purchased with a value of $20,807,000.

 ![](images/08-relationship.png)